Dispersion of activity at an active-passive nematic interface: Introduction

-In wet active systems, the nutrients that provide the source of energy are, often, heterogeneously dispersed and need to be distributed throughout the system to sustain its activity.
-In the active turbulent state different chemical species are mixed even at very low Reynolds numbers.
-Active turbulence arises in wet and non-wet active systems and resembles inertial turbulence at high Reynolds numbers~\cite{ PhysRevLett.110.228102,alert082321-035957}.
+In the active turbulent state the nutrients and particles are mixed even at very low Reynolds numbers.
+Active turbulence arises in wet and non-wet active systems and resembles inertial turbulence at high Reynolds numbers~\cite{ PhysRevLett.110.228102,alert082321-035957, Alert2020}.
 This flow state, characterized by the statistical properties of its energy spectrum, has been reported for a wide range of active systems including swarming bacteria~\cite{Wensink14308, Patteson2018}.
-Are there indications that biological systems evolved to optimize nutrient mixing?
+Are there any indications that these biological systems evolved to optimize nutrient mixing?

 Recently~\cite{C9SM02306B}, we reproduced the statistical properties of Serratia marcescens bacterial swarms using the hydrodynamic model of active nematics subject to substrate friction.
-Most studies (including ours)~\cite{alert082321-035957} consider a homogeneous static activity field, which might be a strong assumption for many cases of interest.
+Most studies (including ours)~\cite{alert082321-035957} consider a homogeneous static activity field, which may be a strong assumption for many cases of interest.
 The activity field and its spatial and time evolution could be relevant to understanding nutrient mixing at low Reynolds numbers.
+The mechanism of mixing in active nematics was described in Ref.~\cite{Tan_2019}.
 A related question is how does a heterogeneous distribution of nutrients evolve in wet and non-wet active systems?
-This has received little or no attention.
+This question has received little or no attention.

-Experimental studies of the dispersion of passive particles (tracers) in a bacterial bath, in the active turbulent state, revealed the emergence of coherent structures, swirls and jets~\cite{PhysRevLett.84.3017, Kurtuldu10391}.
+Related experimental studies of the dispersion of inert particles (tracers) in a bacterial bath, in the active turbulent state, revealed the emergence of coherent structures, swirls and jets~\cite{PhysRevLett.84.3017, Kurtuldu10391}.
 At short times, the motion of the tracers is superdiffusive and it becomes diffusive at longer times.
-Also, the diffusion of the tracers increases with the concentration of bacteria, by contrast to the behaviour of passive systems.
-Another interesting observation is that the average vorticity in the bacterial bath is maximal at a specific aspect ratio decreasing for more elongated bacteria~\cite{Beer2019}.
+Furthermore, the diffusion of the tracers increases with the concentration of bacteria, by contrast to the behaviour of passive systems.
+Another interesting observation is that the average vorticity in the bacterial bath is maximal at a specific aspect ratio, decreasing for more elongated bacteria~\cite{Beer2019}.
 Since vorticity is related to the efficiency of solute mixing, this observation suggests that there may be an optimal shape for nutrient mixing in active turbulent systems.
+How are tracers dispersed in active turbulent nematics where the activity is heterogeneous?
+Can this be used to measure the evolution of activity in systems with a heterogeneous distribution of nutrients?